boyanraichev/tat-js/README.md

 Get Started
 -----------

-Include the following files:

-1. Polyfill - including this great package will add support for the JavaScript features that the user browser is missing.
-Most people use a modern browser and will only have a few KB script included, which is a huge difference compared to jQuery.
+If you are using npm or another package manager you can install by including `tat-js` in your dependencies and then using `require('tat')` in your script.

+Alternatively, if you downloaded the source from GitHub, you can include the file directly, using one of the two versions:
+  a) tat.min.js - this is the EC6 version, minified.
+  b) tat.transpiled.min.js - this is the EC5 transpiled version for better browser support.

+If you are not transpiling/compiling your scripts, you would have to include Polyfill.

 ```html
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js"></script>
 ```

-2. TAT.js itself:
-  a) tat.min.js - this is the EC6 version, minified.
-  b) tat.transpiled.min.js - this is the EC5 version for better browser support.

-3. TATscroll is an optional script that adds two features related to scrolling.
+TATscroll is an optional script that adds two features related to scrolling.
   a) tatScroll.min.js - this is the EC6 version, minified.
   b) tatScroll.transpiled.min.js - this is the EC5 version for better browser support.